RoseDuf/Ray-Tracing/README.md

 ###
 Renders properly any scene of the right dimensions depending on the camera attributes given.
 ###
-Renders Sphere and Plane objects properly
+Renders Sphere and Plane objects properly.
 ###
-Computes lighting properly, handles multiple lights
+Computes lighting properly, handles multiple lights.
 ###
-Computes shadows properly, handles multiple shadows from multiple lights
+Computes shadows properly, handles multiple shadows from multiple lights.

 ## Key methods:

-* ComputePointLight -> used Phong model of light calculations
+* ComputePointLight -> used Phong model of light calculations.
-* trace -> assigns the minimum point of intersection
+* trace -> assigns the minimum point of intersection.
-* cast_ray -> method that computes color of objects depending on whether or not there is intersection with ray
+* cast_ray -> method that computes color of objects depending on whether or not there is intersection with ray.
-* intersect -> computes whether or not there is an intersection with the ray and an object
+* intersect -> computes whether or not there is an intersection with the ray and an object.

 ## Notes
 Program uses Cimg library to display images.